dmlc/dgl/README.md

 ## Contributing

-Please let us know if you encounter a bug by [filing an issue](https://github.com/jermainewang/dgl/issues).
+Please let us know if you encounter a bug or have any suggestions by [filing an issue](https://github.com/jermainewang/dgl/issues).

-We welcome all contributions.
+We welcome all contributions from bug fixes to new features and extensions.

-* We expect all contributions PR'ed and reviewed before merging to the `master` branch.
+We expect all contributions discussed in the issue tracker and going through PRs.
+Please refer to the PR guide.
-* If you are contributing new features or extensions, please first open an issue and discuss with us.
-* If you are contributing bug fixes, please directly make a PR without any discussion.

 ## The Team